defi-wonderland/handbook/sites/wonderland/docs/testing/checklist.md

 ### Concurrent fuzzed values

-Having “giga-polydic” functions is a blockchain paradigm thing.
+Having “giga-polyadic” functions is a blockchain paradigm thing.
 While we can’t really force monadism, trying to fuzz every parameter at once might lead to subefficient behavior.
 For instance, trying to fuzz every parameter in `function gigadic(uint,uint,uint,uint,myStruct1,address)` might result in not-so-great efficiency.
 Instead, focus on the parameters relevant to the branch tested.

 ```solidity
 // Good